-The median time for gastric intestinal metaplasia to progress to GC has been estimated to be 6.1 years, in contrast to low grade dysplasia which is only 2.6 years[95].
-A recent study of genomic and epigenomic profiling of IM showed that IM has a low mutational burden compared to non-hypermutated GC (2.6 vs 6.9 mutations/Mb) and harbour recurrent mutations in certain tumour suppressor genes like FBXW7 (6/108 IM cases) but less in others, specifically TP53 and ARID1A (2/108 and 3/108 IM cases)[96].
-However the presence of low frequency TP53 mutations in IM patients is in contrast to previous work within our group that showed an absence of TP53 mutations in IM samples paired with GC samples from the same patients[97].
-A second finding of our study was that overexpression of p53 protein using immunohistochemistry has limited correlaion to TP53 mutations.
-In the Huang et al[96] 2018 study, patients that progressed to dysplasia and GC had previously chromosome 8q amplifications and shortened telomeres.
+The median time for gastric IM to progress to GC is estimated to be 6.1 years, in contrast to low-grade dysplasia (LGD), which is only 2.6 years[95].
+A recent study of genomic and epigenomic profiling of IM showed that IM has a low mutational burden compared to non-hypermutated GC (2.6 vs 6.9 mutations/Mb) and harbours recurrent mutations in certain tumour-suppressor genes like F-Box And WD Repeat Domain Containing 7 (6/108 IM cases) but less in others, specifically tumour protein 53 (TP53) and AT-rich interaction domain 1A (2/108 and 3/108 IM cases)[96].
+However, the presence of low-frequency TP53 mutations in IM patients is in contrast to previous work within our group, which showed an absence of TP53 mutations in IM samples paired with GC samples from the same patients[97].
+A second finding of our study was that overexpression of p53 protein using immunohistochemistry has limited correlation to TP53 mutations.
+In the Huang et al[96] 2018 study, patients that progressed to dysplasia and GC had previous chromosome 8q amplifications and shortened telomeres.
 Interestingly, patients with IM that regressed had normal epigenomic patterns.
-DNA methylation profiling showed that the majority of IM patients in the high methylation group had relatively high mutational load, frequent chromosomal copy number variations and FBXW7 mutations and occurred mainly in the antrum.
+DNA methylation profiling showed that the majority of IM patients in the high methylation group had relatively high mutational load, frequent chromosomal copy number variations and F-Box And WD Repeat Domain Containing 7 mutations and occurred mainly in the antrum.

-Low and High-Grade Dysplasia Differ in Mutational Patterns
+LGD and HGD Differ in Mutational Patterns

 The Padova classification was developed in 2000 to standardise histopathological reporting, which identifies five main categories for dysplastic lesions: (1) negative for dysplasia; (2) indefinite for dysplasia; (3) non-invasive neoplasia; (4) suspicious for invasive carcinoma; and (5) invasive adenocarcinoma[98].
-In practice, pathologists use categories 1 and 2 and subdivide category 3 as low (LGD) and high grade (HGD), the latter being associated with a higher risk of progression.
-A recent study using targeted deep DNA sequencing of 67 GC-related genes detected APC mutations in all LGD and also in some HGD cases[99].
+In practice, pathologists use categories 1 and 2 and subdivide category 3 as LGD and HGD, the latter being associated with a higher risk of progression.
+A recent study using targeted deep DNA sequencing of 67 GC-related genes detected adenomatous polyposis coli (APC) mutations in all LGD and also in some HGD cases[99].
 However, APC and TP53 appeared to be mutually exclusive, the latter being present only in HGD and diminutive intramucosal GC (diameter < 10 mm).
-Analysis of tumor variant allele frequency suggested TP53 mutation is the initial event in TP53-mutated intramucosal GC.
+Analysis of tumour variant allele frequency has suggested that TP53 mutation is the initial event in TP53-mutated intramucosal GC.
 Importantly, this study suggested that linear evolution of LGD to HGD is rare and that early mutational events determine the evolution of dysplastic lesions.
 Early APC mutations lead to LGD whereas TP53 mutations lead to HGD which, following other genomic aberrations, subsequently evolve into early GC.

 The Correa Cascade and Diffuse GC